 - All constituents present in the substance with a concentration of ≥ 10 % shall be identified and reported individually; - All constituents relevant for the classification and/or PBT assessment of the registered substance shall be identified and reported individually; and - Other constituents shall be identified by a generic description of their chemical nature.
 The identification of these other constituents must be provided in order to allow ECHA to establish the composition of the substance as manufactured and to use the compositional information as one identifier for the registered substance.
+This information must also allow ECHA to verify that the composition is consistent with the chemical name reported for the registered substance.
+The Registrant must provide any information which is suitable and necessary to meet these objectives.

-The Registrant is requested to provide information which is suitable and necessary to allow ECHA to verify the composition and the name of the registered substance.
+In line with the above, the Registrant is requested to provide any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance.

-Based on composition of the registered substance composition and the relevant analytical data the Registrant is requested to reconsider the substance name and other identifiers and revise them, if necessary.
+Based on composition of the registered substance and the relevant analytical data the Registrant is requested to reconsider the substance name and other identifiers and revise them, if necessary.